Air Core Inductor Calculator

 Key differences between air core and iron core inductors:

-- Higher frequency operation in air core
+- Performance Comparison:- Higher frequency operation in air core

 - Lower inductance per turn